Marth Debuted in Smash Bros.

 open/close all folders

 - The Trope Namer and current world record holder of this trope is, of course, Marth, the star of the original Fire Emblem game who made his (and the series as a whole) Western debut in Super Smash Bros.
 Melee, over a decade after the first Fire Emblem game was released in Japan.
 His presence and popularity motivated Nintendo to release Fire Emblem games in the West at last.
 However, since that series uses mostly Non-Linear Sequels, until 2009 Marth would not appear in any of his own games, despite appearing in Super Smash Brothers twice.
 In 2009, the Nintendo DS remake of his game (Shadow Dragon) at last reached Western shores.
 This was around eight years after the various Western releases of Melee and almost nineteen years after his initial Famicom debut in Japan.
-Because of how long it took to localize the game, Marth's Japanese voice is retained in the international versions of Melee and Brawl, instead of being given an English dub.
+Because of how long it took to localize the game, Marth's Japanese voice is retained in the international versions of Melee, Brawl, and 3DS/Wii U, instead of being given an English dub.

 - In comparison, Roy actually did debut in Melee — his own game hadn't come out yet in Japan when the game was released, and his inclusion was meant to promote the upcoming game.
 His game never even made it to the US, which instead got the prequel starring his father Eliwood, in which Roy only makes a cameo in the epilogue as a child.
 For Europe and Australia, however, this is a straight example, as Melee was delayed in those regions and came out after Roy's game.